Abhay-Saini06/n8n-ai-email-agent/README.md

 5. Update the Excel file path in the workflow.
 6. Run the workflow.

-> **Note:** API credentials and personal contact information are not included in this repository.
+> **Note:** `sample_contacts.xlsx` is included as a demonstration contact database.
+Replace it with your own contact file when running the workflow.

 ## 🔐 Security